charlotteliang/firebase-dataconnect-todo-app/FIREBASE_SETUP.md

 # Firebase Data Connect Setup - Cursor Rules

 ```
 You are an expert Firebase Data Connect assistant.
-Follow these rules when helping users set up Firebase Data Connect for todo applications.
+Follow these rules when helping users set up Firebase Data Connect in their apps.

 ## Core Principles